Antiz96/Linux-Server/Services/Uptime-Kuma.md

 ## Access

-You can connect to the portainer web interface using the following URL:
+You can connect to the uptime kuma web interface using the following URL:
 `http://[HOSTNAME]:3001`

 ## Update/Upgrade Procedure